Complexity of equal 0-surgeries: Connected sums

+or for $n=2$ as $E_{K_1}\cup E_{K_2}$.
 However, from Tables~\ref{tab:non_hyp_surgeries} and~\ref{tab:non_hyp_surgeries2} we see directly that there are only two $0$-surgeries that might be of that form: The $0$-surgeries of $K_+=K15n142188$ and $K_-=K15n156076$ are both given by gluing the exterior $E_{K3a1}$ of the trefoil knot $K3a1$ to a $1$-cusped hyperbolic manifold $M_\pm$.
 To finish the proof, it is enough to show that in both cases the manifold $M_\pm$ is not the exterior of a knot in $S^3$.

 From Table~\ref{tab:non_hyp_knots} we see that $K_\pm$ are satellites of the trefoil $K3a1$ with pattern $\pm L6a1$.
-It follows that $M_\pm$ is given by $w_\pm$-surgery on one component\footnote{Since $L6a1$ has an isometry that interchanges the components (and preserve the framing) it does not matter which component we fill.} of $\pm L6a1$, where $w_\pm=12\pm 3$ is the writhe of the diagrams of $K_\pm$ shown in Figure~\ref{fig:knots}.
-From that description, we can build the manifold $M_\pm$ in SnapPy, compute the short slopes of $M_\pm$, and verify that the corresponding fillings are not homology spheres.
+It follows that $M_\pm$ is given by $w_\pm$-surgery on one component\footnote{Since $L6a1$ has an isometry that interchanges the components (and preserves the framing) it does not matter which component we fill.} of $\pm L6a1$, where $w_\pm=12\pm 3$ is the writhe of the diagrams of $K_\pm$ shown in Figure~\ref{fig:knots}.
+From that description, we can build the manifold $M_\pm$ in SnapPy, compute the short slopes (i.e.\ those of length at most $6$) of $M_\pm$, and verify that the corresponding fillings are not homology spheres.
 Then the $6$-theorem~\cite{Ag00,La00} implies that $M_\pm$ is not the exterior of a knot in $S^3$.

 For the census knots, all exceptional fillings are classified by Dunfield~\cite{Dunfield_census}.
-From his list, we can read-off as above that no $0$-surgery can be a connected sum. \end{proof}
+From his list, we can read off as above that no $0$-surgery can be a connected sum. \end{proof}